1 The Israelites did evil in the eyes of the Lord, and for seven years he gave them into the hands of the Midianites.

 11 The angel of the Lord came and sat down under the oak in Ophrah that belonged to Joash the Abiezrite, where his son Gideon was threshing wheat in a winepress to keep it from the Midianites.

-13 "But sir," Gideon replied, "if the Lord is with us, why has all this happened to us?
-Where are all his wonders that our fathers told us about when they said, ‘Did not the Lord bring us up out of Egypt?’
-But now the Lord has abandoned us and put us into the hand of Midian.”
+13 “Pardon me, my lord,” Gideon replied, “but if the Lord is with us, why has all this happened to us?
+Where are all his wonders that our ancestors told us about when they said, ‘Did not the Lord bring us up out of Egypt?’
+But now the Lord has abandoned us and given us into the hand of Midian.”

 14 The Lord turned to him and said, “Go in the strength you have and save Israel out of Midian’s hand.
 Am I not sending you?”

 17 Gideon replied, “If now I have found favor in your eyes, give me a sign that it is really you talking to me.